- Free status - no charge

 - Secondary Breakfast - $1.35 paid by state of Maryland funding (no charge to the student)

 - Secondary Lunch - $2.85

 All cafeterias in Garrett County Public Schools have computerized Point of Sale.
-To pay for purchases, students enter their Personal Identification numbers (PIN) and proceed to the cashier.
-Students pay for purchases using cash or using money placed "On Account".
+Students enter their Personal Identification numbers (PIN) to pay for purchases and proceed to the cashier.
+Students pay for purchases using cash or money placed "On Account."
 If a student cannot remember their PIN, the cafeteria staff will be able to give it to them.
-Please help your child to learn this number and teach them that they should not share the number with anyone, as it is access to their account.
+Please help your child learn this number and teach them that they should keep it private, as it is access to their account.

-Students who properly enter their number when purchasing their meal move more quickly through the service line.
+Students who correctly enter their number when purchasing their meal move more quickly through the service line.

-Parents have the option of sending cash or checks with their student(s) for deposit.
-However, we strongly encourage parents to monitor, view, and fund students' accounts by logging on to the Titan Family Portal We encourage parents to also monitor their child’s cafeteria activity and account balances throughout the year.
+Parents can send cash or checks with their student(s) for deposit.
+However, we strongly encourage parents to monitor, view, and fund students' accounts by logging on to the LINQ Connect Portal.
+We encourage parents to monitor their child’s cafeteria activity and account balances throughout the year.
 Using this tool to do so makes it easier than ever.

 Depositing funds on account will allow students to purchase breakfast, lunch, or any a la carte item.

 - Safe - the PIN ensures only one student can access the account

 - Convenient - money cannot be lost or forgotten in the morning rush